MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-zoom.md

 - *Enable session timeout for web users*
 - *Enforce end to end encryption in all Zoom meetings*

-If a connector already exists and you don't see Zoom recommendations yet, refresh the connection by disconnecting the API connector, and then reconnecting it with the `“account:read:admin``, `chat_channel:read:admin` and `user:read:admin”`` permissions.
+If a connector already exists and you don't see Zoom recommendations yet, refresh the connection by disconnecting the API connector, and then reconnecting it with the `“account:read:admin`, `chat_channel:read:admin` and `user:read:admin”` permissions.

-If a connector already exists for Zoom, refresh the connection by disconnecting the API connector, and then reconnecting it with the “account:read:admin, chat_channel:read:admin and user:read:admin” permissions.

 For more information, see: